Jon-Knapp/SEL_AR_Circuit_Tracing/README.md

 ```
 SEL_AR_Circuit_Tracing/
 ├── src/                  the final, runnable system (run from here)
 ├── tools/                supporting scripts used to build the project
+├── weights/
+│   ├── device_detection/ training run behind the delivered detection model
+│   └── probe_tracking/    future-work model (NOT used by the delivered system)
 ├── datasets/
 │   ├── device_detection/ dataset that trained the delivered detection model
 │   └── probe_detection/   pointer to the future-work dataset (see below)
-├── docs/                  final report and supporting documents
+├── docs/                 final report, supporting documents, and a media pointer
-├── weights/
-│   ├── device_detection/  trained detection model with supporting documentaion
-│   └── probe_detection/   several models generated
 ├── requirements.txt
 ├── LICENSE
 └── README.md
 ```

-The **probe-detection dataset** is hosted as a GitHub **Release** asset, not in the repository, because it exceeds GitHub's 100 MB per-file limit.
-It supports an experimental, future-work effort and is **not used by the delivered system**.
-See `datasets/probe_detection/README.md` for the download link.
+Some large files are hosted as GitHub **Release** assets rather than committed to the repository, because they exceed GitHub's 100 MB per-file limit:

+- The **probe-detection dataset** (~476 MB) is an experimental, future-work dataset **not used by the delivered system**.
+See `datasets/probe_detection/README.md`.
+- Three **sponsor-requested videos** (~1 GB each).
+See `docs/media.md`.
+Both are available from the [v1.0 release](https://github.com/Jon-Knapp/SEL_AR_Circuit_Tracing/releases/tag/v1.0).

 ---